Revision of EU Plant Health Law

 What is changing and why?

 The European Commission has reviewed the Regulation after its first 5 years of application, and has identified areas to improve.
-In particular, the Commission proposes a clearer system to allow non-EU countries to apply for derogations (exemptions) to import bans if they evidence that they can manage the pest risks.
+In particular, the Commission presents a clearer system to allow non-EU countries to apply for derogations (exemptions) to import bans if they provide evidence that they can manage the pest risks.

-• High-risk plants listing: The Commission will clarify the procedure for listing high-risk plants in order to increase transparency.
+- Listing of high-risk plants: The Commission will clarify the procedure for listing high-risk plants in order to increase transparency.

 Actions